turingschool-examples/jsFun-FE-legacy-repo/README.md

 ## Running the Tests

-To run all tests for both protoype methods and scope:
+To run the tests use:

 `npm test`

-To run the tests for just a *single* concept:

-`npm run testScope` or  `npm run testPrototypes`

 ## Understanding Prototype Methods